alexsilza898/InsideSherpa/README.md

 # InsideSherpa
-Github For Projects done in InsideSherpa
+Github For Projects done by Alejandro Silva for InsideSherpa virtual internships